websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 ### Adding Links in a Container Fragment

-Lastly, *Container* fragments contain a *Link* field where you can add either internal or external links.
-To add a link to a *Container* fragment:
+Lastly, *Container* fragments contain a *Link* field where you can add either internal or external links:

 1. In the *Site Builder* &rarr; *Pages* menu, navigate to the Content Page where the *Container* fragments have been published (for example, *Page 3* in the steps above) .
 1. Click *Edit*.
 1. Click the *Selection* ![Selection icon](../../../images/icon-page-tree.png) icon.
 1. Click on the desired *Container*.
 1. Click the *Link* tab.
-1. Enter the following:
+1. Enter these values:

     * **Link**: Manual
     * **URL**: the desired URL